kinkyStarClub/kinkyStarClub.github.io/README.md

 Once node is installed you go to the git repository directory in the command line and run `npm install`.

-After you make your changes in the src directory, you run `node_modules/.bin/grunt`.
+After you make your changes in the src directory, you run `npm run htmlize`.

 In the .env file there is a SHOWON variable.
 The value can be one of these options; PC, GITHUB, KINKYBE, KINKYCOM.
 No value is the same as KINKYCOM.